 Splenda contains fewer calories than table sugar.
 It is an excellent sugar substitute, especially in beverages like tea and coffee.

-Experts also acknowledge that Splenda consumption can help improve digestion (12).
+Experts also acknowledge that Splenda consumption can help improve digestion and immune function (12).

 If you’ve mustered up the courage to crush your weight loss goal, let Betterme take the sting out of this demanding process.
 Our app will help you restructure your habits, remold your life and crank up your fitness results!